Merino 5-Pocket Pants

 - Dry well before storing.
 If there is any moisture left, it will be prone to insect damage.

 - Steam from an iron can effectively kill insects by heat.
-Use a low temperature setting when ironing, and after steam, dry it completely before storing it.
+Use a medium temperature setting when ironing, and after steam, dry it completely before storing it.

 - Keep well-ventilated.
 Avoid humid environments.

 - Vacuum storage bags are also effective in preventing insect damage.
 In this case, an insect repellent specially designed for vacuum bags is recommended.
 Air left in the bag will allow insects to survive.

 - if you choose to use moth balls, please follow the instructions found on the detergent.